atlassian/gostatsd/FILTERING.md

 ## Matching
 A match is defined as a case sensitive string with an optional ! prefix to invert the meaning, and an optional * suffix to indicate it is a prefix match.
 Note: it is not a wildcard, it is a prefix match only.
+## Regex matching
+If a match is prefixed with `regex:` (after the `!` if you want it inverted) then the rest of the pattern is a golang regex.
+The trailing `*` behavior is diffrent as it is part of the regex and not a prefix match.

 Examples:
 - abc - matches the "abc", but not ABC or abcd
 - abc* - matches "abc" and "abcd"
 - !abc - matches "xyz" and "abcd" but not "abc"
 - !abc* - matches "xyz" but not "abc" or "abcd"
+- regex:.*abc.* - matches "xyz.abc.123" but not "xyz.123"
+- !regex:.*abc.* - matches "xyz.123" but not "xyz.abc.123"

 ## Filter examples